 A healthy arts, culture and heritage sector is a key part of the social and economic well-being of any community.
 Terrace's cultural scene is rich, unique, and visible.
-The vibrancy and diversity is apparent within and among our diverse local residents including First Nations.
+The vibrancy and diversity is apparent within our community.

 Terrace's cultural and heritage resources include historically and architecturally significant buildings, structures, landscapes and sites.
+The art and culture of the Tsimshian Peoples will continue to be reflected in several public spaces, signage and architecture.
 Local festivals, shared activities and community events are numerous and well-attended.

 These resources enrich our understanding of who we are as a community, instill pride in our residents and inspire visitors.
 Terrace's vibrant arts, culture and heritage scene reflects the mixed history, diverse values and creativity of our citizens.